You can contact the service by phone or email directly on BHNT.Foothealth@nhs.net

 The Foot Health Department in located in Mile End Hospital.
 Call 020 8223 8849

-We can help with a range of conditions which affect foot health such as Diabetes, circulatory conditions or congenital deformity.
+We can help with a range of conditions which affect foot health such as Diabetics with foot complications, circulatory conditions or congenital deformity.
 The service treats those with high risk conditions which affect the foot.

 The department consists of a small team based at Mile End Hospital and provides high risk specialised podiatric interventions.